Private rented housing

 Renting from a landlord

 When renting directly from a landlord, you handle everything with them on your own.
 This can make it easier to agree a tenancy and raise or explain any issues, instead of a letting agent discussing this on your behalf.
-However, private landlords are not regulated unless they offer a House of Multiple Occupation (HMO).
-A HMO is a house with tenants who share communal areas.
+However, it is important for you to know that a House of Multiple Occupation (HMO), which is a house with tenants who share communal areas must be licensed.
 You can check with the local council if the property is licensed.

 Renting from a letting agent